saifkhan179/MyRepo/Building-Infra-with-terraform-modules.md

 ![](https://qloudableassets.blob.core.windows.net/devops/Azure/Terraform/2.png?st=2019-09-06T10%3A31%3A31Z&se=2022-09-07T10%3A31%3A00Z&sp=rl&sv=2018-03-28&sr=c&sig=fwljWymO6LKz5xubtKh3mAsK3r858hNP%2Bl6%2FtadP4MM%3D)

-5. You will be navigated to `/PhotonUser` directory where terraformModules folder is created.
+5. In the Address Bar type `C:/Users/PhotonUser`.
+You will be navigated to `/PhotonUser` directory where terraformModules folder is created.
 Select `terraformModules` folder and click on `Select Folder`.

 ta40